 If at first you don´t succeed, try again.
-Being my own self critic, I gave this delight a couple of tries before nailing it.
-The first time I wasn't able to find a market that sold field mushrooms so I used baby mushrooms instead and to be honest, the result was very bland.
+Being my own self-critic, I gave this delight a couple of tries before nailing it.
+The first time I wasn't able to find a market that sold field mushrooms so I used baby mushrooms instead and to be honest, the result was quite bland.

 Prep Time: 30 min

 500g ready-made gnocchi

 300 g shiitake mushrooms

 1 small shallot, finely chopped

 salt and ground black pepper

 1. Cover the shiitake mushrooms in boiling water.
 Soak for 20 minutes.
 The mushrooms should almost double in size.
 Squeeze out the excess liquid and discard the stems.
 Slice the mushrooms and place to one side.

 2. Now the asparagus: snap off the hard ends.
 Cook the asparagus in salted boiling water for 3-5 minutes.
 Cool in a bowl of iced water.
 Chop into small bite size pieces keeping the heads intact.